Atlantic Equities lifts Colgate-Palmolive Company [CL] price estimate. Who else is bullish?

 CL stock trade performance evaluation

-Colgate-Palmolive Company [CL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.36.
-With this latest performance, CL shares dropped by -6.08% in over the last four-week period, additionally sinking by -2.79% over the last 6 months – not to mention a drop of -9.01% in the past year of trading.
+Colgate-Palmolive Company [CL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 2.35.
+With this latest performance, CL shares dropped by -3.76% in over the last four-week period, additionally sinking by -0.56% over the last 6 months – not to mention a drop of -8.22% in the past year of trading.

 Colgate-Palmolive Company [CL]: An insightful look at the core fundamentals